Take control of log query costs using Retain with Included Queries

 4. Select Save.

-Apply the policy to the relevant groups.
-For details on managing group permissions with IAM, see Manage group permissions with IAM policies.
+For details on managing group permissions with IAM, see Working with policies.

 Users restricted to included queries will receive a warning if they attempt to scan data outside the allowed timeframe.